Quantum Riemannian geometry of the discrete interval and q-deformation: Explicit calculations for

 Under these conditions, we have two parameters and one sign in the metric as

 where the connection is

 for a free parameter $s$.
 Notice that only the combination $\eps\phi$ enters.
-There is no point considering $\phi=-\sqrt{2}$ in the metric as this would be equivalent to a redefinition of $\eps,h_1,h_2$ by a change of sign, so would be an equivalent solution.
-Finally the *-preserving condition $\sigma\circ\dagger\circ\nabla = \nabla\circ*$ under the connection just require
+We do not consider $\phi=-\sqrt{2}$ in the metric as this would be equivalent to a redefinition of $\eps,h_1,h_2$ by a change of sign.
+Finally, the *-preserving condition for the connection just requires

 with no further constraints on $h_i$ other than to be real.